indianajson/cyber-trains/README.md

 ### Setup for Passenger Trains

-Passenger Trains can transport players between areas within a server or to a completely different servers.
-The receiving server does not have to have a train configured for this to work (but in that case the user will simply be dropped off at the Home Warp of the destination server).
+Passenger Trains can transport players between areas within a server or to completely different servers.
+The receiving server does not have to have a train configured for this to work (but in that case the player will simply be dropped off at the Home Warp of the destination server).

    1. Open your map in Tiled.
    2. Select an Object Layer on your map.